 Start Becoming a DIY Guru

 Take advantage of a flexible schedule and—depending on the workload—set aside 1-2 hours (or whatever is realistic) each day that is solely for the to-do list.
-From cleaning a junked up room and donating old clothes to learning how to cook healthier meals and redecorating a space, this is an effective way to do something that’s not work related and will guarantee feelings of accomplishment afterwards.
+From cleaning a junked up room and donating old clothes to learning how to cook healthier meals and redecorating a space, this is an effective way to do something that’s not work-related and will guarantee feelings of accomplishment afterward.